Diademe/cerialize/README.md

 ```

 ### Note
 During deserialization, if a member decorated with `@emitDefaultValue(false)` is not in the parsed json, it will be initialized by its default value.
+Be careful if an object is the default value, the object will be inserted as it is during serialization.
+If it appears in multiple place (ie its a sigle object with multiple reference to it).

 ## Reference and circular reference